-- All-new Vauxhall Vivaro van revealed in full ahead of CV Show debut
+- All-new Vauxhall Vivaro van revealed at CV Show 2019

 - On-sale now, priced from £21k, three trim levels, lots of standard kit